pingcap/community/special-interest-groups/sig-tools/roles-and-organization-management.md

 ### Join

-The minimal requirement for contributors to join the Parser SIG is to have the **Active Contributor** community role in the TiDB/parser repository.
+The minimal requirement for contributors to join the Tools SIG is to have the **Active Contributor** community role in the [binlog](https://github.com/pingcap/tidb-binlog), [lightning](https://github.com/pingcap/tidb-lightning) and [dm](https://github.com/pingcap/dm) repositories.

 ### Promotion